Cruising Canyon Country

-Exploring the canyons in Utah by white water raft is one of our favorite ways to get away from it all.
+Cruising the canyons in Utah by whitewater raft is one way to get away from it all.
 It's an adventure that

 encompasses lots of activities that will long be remembered.
 Our recent week-long trip to southern Utah offered the perfect combination of sightseeing, relaxation, camping and wilderness

 adventure.
 We climbed into ancient Indian cliff dwellings, viewed petroglyphs, hiked to waterfalls and splashed around in rapids on rafts and inflatable kayaks.

 We decided to join friends Dave and Peggy Arnold and their 5-year-old son Jeffrey on a 4-day whitewater rafting trip on the San